Raphx/p/README.md

 **Can I use `p` to manage Python project dependencies?**

-You could, though it is recommended to use [`pipenv`](https://docs.pipenv.org/) to do so. `p` can be used to install the Python version for your project, and `pipenv` can later be used to setup the project virtual environment using the Python version installed.
+You could, though it is recommended to use [`pipenv`](https://pipenv.readthedocs.io/en/latest/) to do so. `p` can be used to install the Python version for your project, and `pipenv` can later be used to setup the project virtual environment using the Python version installed.

 **How do I get this working on Windows?**

-No Windows support planned at the moment, PRs are always welcomed!
+No Windows support planned at the moment, pull requests are welcomed.

 ## Attribution